-To illustrate this point, consider a much simplified version of our model, i.e. a BVAR with only a Minnesota prior, and the prior mean of the diagonal elements of Σ set equal to the variance of the residuals of an AR(1) for each variables (as in Kadiyala and Karlsson, 1997).
-This model is convenient because it involves only one hyperparameter, namely the hyperparameter λ governing the overall standard deviation of the Minnesota prior.
-For each dataset-small, medium and large-we estimate our hierarchical BVAR on the full sample, and compute the posterior distribution of the hyperparameter λ .
+To illustrate this point, consider a much simplified version of our model, i.e. a BVAR with only a Minnesota prior, and the prior mean of the diagonal elements of $\Sigma$ set equal to the variance of the residuals of an AR(1) for each variables (as in Kadiyala and Karlsson, 1997).
+This model is convenient because it involves only one hyperparameter, namely the hyperparameter $\lambda$ governing the overall standard deviation of the Minnesota prior.
+For each dataset-small, medium and large-we estimate our hierarchical BVAR on the full sample, and compute the posterior distribution of the hyperparameter $\lambda$ .
 These posteriors are plotted in figure 1, along with the hyperprior.
-Notice that, in line with intuition, the posterior mode (and variance) of λ decreases with the size of the model.
-In other words, the larger the size of the BVAR, the more likely it is that we should shrink the model toward the parsimonious specification implied by the Minnesota prior.

-6Notice that the associated t-statistics corresponds to the statistics of Amisano and Giacomini (2007) with standard Normal distribution when the models are estimated using a rolling scheme.
+&lt;sup>7Notice that the associated t-statistic corresponds to the statistic of Amisano and Giacomini (2007) with standard Normal distribution when the models are estimated using a rolling scheme.
 This is not the case in our exercise since we use a recursive estimation procedure.